veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Logs/macLogs.md

 Logs location : `/Library/Logs/Veertu/AnkaController`
 1. Show logs by command: `sudo anka-controller logs` - Press Ctrl+C to exit.
 The log level is a number starting with 0 as the lowest, the higher the log level means more verbose.
 The default log level is 0.

-2. There are 4 types of log files, in the snapshot you can see logs **without** ID, they are **LINK** files- point to the latest log been created ( the last active vm) , each vm can generate all of the log types below. the robosety of the logs are from highest(INFO) to the lowest(ERROR),, you can check this files using 'tail' command:
+2. There are 4 types of log files, in the snapshot you can see log files **without** ID, they are **LINK** files- point to the latest log been created ( the last active vm) , each vm can generate all of the log types below. the robosety of the logs are from highest(INFO) to the lowest(ERROR), you can check this files using 'tail' command:

- * anka-controller.INFO - contains all of the below.
+ * `anka-controller.INFO` - contains all of the below.
- * anka-controller.WARNING - contains WARNNIGS & ERRORS.
+ * `anka-controller.WARNING` - contains WARNNIGS & ERRORS.
- * anka-controller.ERROR - contains just ERRORS.
+ * `anka-controller.ERROR` - contains just ERRORS.
- * anka_agent.FATAL - Only FATAL ERRORS (both controller and agent).
+ * `anka_agent.FATAL` - Only FATAL ERRORS (both controller and agent).

 ![controller logs](/images/anka-build/logs/ankaControllerlogs.png)